 The OEM-EMM (Enterprise Mobility Management) complications

-Now, this created a new hassle for the EMM vendors who faced troubles providing these OEM-specific features due to the need for additional development efforts and lack of OEM specific partnerships/availability of SDKs, etc. All these have made it difficult for the EMM vendors to offer their customers with advanced features on a timely basis.
+Now, this created a new hassle for the EMM vendors who faced troubles providing these OEM-specific features due to the need for additional development efforts and lack of OEM specific partnerships/availability of SDKs, etc. All these have made it difficult for the EMM vendors to offer their customers with the advanced features on a timely basis.

-Inception of Android Enterprise
+The Inception of Android Enterprise

 There came a time when Android Enterprise was introduced in Android OS 5.0 along with a bunch of common device management capabilities, with an aim to mitigate this existing disconnection between EMM support and OEMs.
-Although Android Enterprise natively started offering multiple capabilities and features supporting varied management modes and different use cases, but it could only half conquer the battle when it came to elimination of the OEM-UEM fragmentation.
+Although Android Enterprise natively started offering multiple capabilities and features supporting varied management modes and different use cases, it could only half conquer the battle when it came to the elimination of the OEM-UEM fragmentation.
 Certain features like hardware/button configurations, OS updates, advanced wi-fi policies, granular settings control and some other specific ones were still needed by some purpose-built devices, and standard Android offering did not include these capabilities.

 Enters OEMConfig.
 The much-needed application that brought in significant shift in providing consistent OEM level features and support.
 Working around the AppConfig community, OEMConfig is an application built by the OEM containing its APIs and hosted on Google Play.
 Organizations distribute the OEMConfig app to devices through EMM.
 The OEMConfig app supports AppConfig which allows organizations to configure the OEM settings while distributing the app itself.
 After the OEMConfig app is installed, it configures a device to support the specific features and settings of that OEM.
 Through OEMConfig, EMM vendors can support the advanced management capabilities developed by the OEMs into their devices.
 The OEMConfig app can be installed by an organization on the enrolled devices via its EMM solution.